-The DC Exhibition: Dawn of Super Heroes at The O2 closes 9 September 2018.
+The DC Exhibition: Dawn of Super Heroes at The O2 closes on 9th September 2018.
 If you haven’t yet seen this spectacular exhibition – the first of its kind in the UK – now is your last chance!
 The exhibition is offering a special summer ticket price, available until the end of the exhibition.
 Tickets are £10 for adults and £5 for children under 16.
 There are also special summer offers at the extensive DC Exhibition store.

 The DC exhibition celebrates DC’s rich heritage of iconic Super Heroes and Super Villains such as Superman, Batman, Wonder Woman and The Joker.